-The accompanying notes are an integral part of this financial statement.
+The accompanying notes are an integral part of the unaudited condensed financial statements.

 NOTE 1.
-DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS
+DESCRIPTION OF ORGANIZATION, BUSINESS OPERATIONS AND LIQUIDITY

 Colombier Acquisition Corp. (the "Company") is a blank check company incorporated in Delaware on February 12, 2021.
 The Company was formed for the purpose of effectuating a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or other similar business combination with one or more businesses (the "Business Combination").